nikhilweee/shis/README.md

 * Tries to preserve EXIF orientation, so you don't have to rotate manually.
 * Displays the public IP (if exists), so you don't have to remember.
 * Watches the filesystem continuously for changes, so you don't have to refresh.
+* Added selection capabilities, so you can visually filter files.

 # Usage